How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 • Plan failover testing regularly to ensure operational readiness.

-• Deploy dual power supplies and network paths for additional resilience.
+• Provide backup power supplies and network paths for additional resilience.

 Best Practices: